vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 (SBr) The ´ C¸ atapatha-Brˆahmaṇa in the Mˆadhyandina-C¸ ˆakhˆa with extracts from the commentaries of Sˆayaṇa, Harisvˆamin and Dvivedaganga edited by Albrecht Weber.
 Leipzig 1924.
 (Reprint, Varanasi 1964).

 The Satapatha-Brāhman ´ . a according to the text of the Mādhyandina School, transl. by Julius Eggeling.
 Reprint, Delhi 1963.
 5 vols.
-The sacred books of the East 12, 26, 41, 43, 44. (original eḍOxford, 1882–1900).
+The sacred books of the East 12, 26, 41, 43, 44. (original ed.
+Oxford, 1882–1900).

 Scheuer, Jacques